 Manx Shearwater Description

 The Manx Shearwater measures around 30 – 35 centimetres in length and has a wingspan of 71 – 83 centimetres.
 The plumage of the manx shearwater is sharply divided into dark, glossy brown upperparts and greyish-white underparts.
-Their beak is quite long and slender, hooked and grey in colour.
+Their beak is quite long and slender, hooked and grey in color.

 Manx Shearwaters have tube-shaped nostrils that excrete salt taken in with seawater.
 Both male and female are similar in appearance.
 Their wings are very slender and positioned almost at right-angles to the body when in full flight.
 The position of their wings allow them to soar with maximum efficiency, meaning they are able to travel vast distances between feeding grounds and stay at sea for many months.
 Shearwaters can appear awkward and cumbersome when walking on land.